Marching Band Safety Plan

 - Appropriate clothing, such as light-colored t-shirts, shorts and comfortable tennis shoes must be worn at all times and each band member should bring their own water bottle to rehearsals.

-- During class rehearsals, students will enter the designated rehearsal area (TBA) one person at a time and will place their instrument cases and personal belongings along the fence in 4’ x 3’ squares that have been pre-marked for each band member.
+- During class rehearsals, students will enter the designated rehearsal area (TBA) one person at a time and will place their instrument cases and personal belongings along the fence in four-foot by three-foot squares that have been pre-marked for each band member.

 - This is in accordance with the recommendations found in the “Guidance for A Return to High School Marching Band” published by the National Federation of State High School Associations (NFHS) Music Committee and Sports Medicine Advisory Committee.
-This study indicates that a student should have their own area (4’x3’ square) designated for their case and other equipment that is not touching other students’ equipment.
+This study indicates that a student should have their own area (four-foot by three-foot square) designated for their case and other equipment that is not touching other students’ equipment.

 - As a further protection for the members of the band, marching uniforms will not be issued.
-Students will be provided with a performance t-shirt to be used once football and other spring sports events resume.
+Students will be provided with a performance t-shirt, jacket and hat to be used once football and other spring sports events resume.

-- Students who participate in marching band class will still remain eligible for the High Sierra Band Award Scholarship (meeting the minimum GPA requirement of 2.75, enroll in 15 credits at the University of Nevada, Reno and enrolling for Marching Band).
-The HSBA nomination letter will be available for students to sign at check-in.
+- Students who participate in marching band class will still remain eligible for the High Sierra Band award scholarship (meeting the minimum GPA requirement of 2.75, enroll in 15 credits at the University of Nevada, Reno and enrolling for Marching Band).
+The HSBA nomination letter is available for you to sign.

-- Should a member of any section of the marching band test positive for COVID-19, that person will be required to quarantine for 10 days after the start of symptoms and 24 hours without fever.
-All other members of the section will be required to be tested for COVID-19 and quarantine for 14 days.
+- Should a member of any section of the marching band test positive for COVID-19, that person will be required to quarantine for 14 days.
+All other members of the section will be required to be screened for COVID-19.

 - The Student Health Center has launched a new COVID-19 testing clinic.
-The clinic will test University of Nevada, Reno students, faculty and staff who are exhibiting symptoms of COVID-19 or who have been identified as a contact of an individual diagnosed with COVID-19 for free.
+The clinic provides University of Nevada, Reno students, faculty and staff who are exhibiting symptoms of COVID-19 or who have been identified as a contact of an individual diagnosed with COVID-19 testing for free.

 - Testing Clinic Hours (testing by appointment only.
 Monday through Friday from 8:30 a.m. to 12:30 p.m.).